Lunch Menus

 Newfield Kitchen offers a pureed meal to those children who require it.

-These meals are nutritionally well-balanced and are based on the same menu as the SEND School.
+These meals are nutritionally well-balanced and are based on the same menu.
 However, we use a wider range of vegetables as these can be blended down to a texture and consistency which is more manageable for the children.
 We also add extra proteins and fats should the children require it.
 All these meals are served on a plate divided into 3 sections allowing the children to experience different tastes and textures.

 A pureed dessert or pureed fruit is available on a daily basis.